phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Python Tests  system/python
 This is a collection of test profiles having an external dependency on Python

+#### Scientific Tests  system/scientific
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a scientific software test.

 #### Solaris Operating System Tests  system/solaris
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the solaris Operating System.